Empower Your Practice

 2. Keyword stuffing instead of natural writing

 Pages stuffed with keywords read unnaturally and annoy readers.
-Google's algorithms detect and penalise keyword stuffing.
+Google's algorithms detect and penalize keyword stuffing.
 Write for humans first, keywords second.
 Each keyword should appear naturally 1-2 times per 500 words, not be forced repeatedly.

 3. Creating duplicate content across multiple pages